 Good for: Parents looking for a warm, family-focussed small school that’s big on tradition and a Christian ethos; one where their child will be nurtured and surrounded with the kind of fun, happy environment childhood memories are made of.

 Not for: Although strong academically, St Michael’s won’t be the first choice for those looking for the grand or ultra-high tech facilities of some of the larger schools.

 Dare to disagree?!
-Be my guest.
-Book in for a visit during Open Week 11 to 15 October.
-To make your appointment, please call Pippa Pearce on 07102 416310 or ping over an email.
-Can’t wait until autumn?
-Then get in touch to arrange a socially distanced tour.
+Be my guest!
+Book in for a visit during their next Open Week, 3-6 May 2022.
+To make your appointment, please call Pippa Pearce on 07102 416310 or ping over an email to arrange a personal tour at another time.